Hooray for Holyrood with a series of new PR business wins

 The agency handled the hugely successful opening and post-launch of Tigerlily, the award-winning hotel, bar and restaurant in Edinburgh’s George Street, securing media coverage from across the world.

 In recent weeks, Holyrood PR has also picked up the PR accounts for Citylets, Scotland’s leading property letting site; Braemore Property Management, the Edinburgh-based residential letting agency and Treetops Development Company, who are behind the Axis housing development in Edinburgh’s Craigleith.

 The PR work with Tigerlily – a £7m+ investment by the Montpeliers group, who also operate some of Edinburgh’s top bars such as Opal Lounge – included compiling a strategy for its opening, its launch party plus organising post-launch media visits, reviews and events.

-The renewed contract will see Holyrood Partnership roll out a media strategy for the UK and Irish regional media as well as handling other key PR events.
+The renewed contract will see Holyrood PR roll out a media strategy for the UK and Irish regional media as well as handling other key PR events.

 The new contract wins comes as the agency looks to focus on a business development strategy.

 Co-founder/Director Raymond Notarangelo said: “We’ve continued to pick up a host of new business from word of mouth recommendations, we’re now got the business in the best possible shape to look to really catapult the company to new levels.